- Purchase the complete Expat Arrivals Stockholm Guide (PDF)

 In addition to the Djurgården line, the city's heritage tram, Stockholm has other light rail services including the Nockebybanan, Lidingöbanan and Tvärbanan.

 There are several archipelago boat lines in Stockholm, run by Waxholmsbolaget.
-Some of these operate year around.
+Some of these operate year round.
 One boat line, Djurgårdsfärjan, operates in central Stockholm between Slussen and Djurgården.
 While SL travel cards are usually valid on this line, single trip tickets and strip tickets are not accepted.

 Walking and cycling in Stockholm